 Ozone is central to our understanding of tropospheric oxidant chemistry through its driving of radical cycles.
 In the surface air, ozone is toxic to humans and vegetation.
 Ozone is also the 3rd most important greenhouse gas in the troposphere.
 Yet our understanding of factors determining its spatial distribution and the long-term trend is still poor.
 In collaboration with colleagues at Harvard and NASA GMAO, we use the atmospheric models such as GEOS-Chem chemical transport model as a platform to test our current knowledge of key factors controlling global tropospheric ozone, focusing on the following three projects:

-2) Modeling global ozone concentration at very-high-resolution to improve understandings of intercontinental transport of pollution and ozone climate forcing.
+2) Modeling global ozone concentration at very-high-resolution to improve the understandings of intercontinental transport of pollution and ozone climate forcing.
 This project aims to better understand the coupled effects of transport and chemical evolution on tropospheric ozone simulation over an unprecedented range of scales.
-For this work, we use the GEOS-Chem as a chemical module in NASA GEOS model at ~12×12 km2 resolution.
+For this work, we use the GEOS-Chem as a chemical module in

 3) Investigating factors controlling the variability and trend of tropospheric ozone and OH radical over the last 30 years using the NASA Global Modeling Initiative (GMI) and GEOS-Chem chemical transport models.